alexakfk/columbia-book-exchange/README.md

 Our backend requires `flask` and `flask-cors`, so make sure that these are installed.
 If you have `pip` installed you can navigate to the `backend` folder and then enter `pip install -r requirements.txt` to install both at once.
 To start the backend, run `app.py` from the backend directory.
 Note that we are assuming the backend runs at `http://127.0.0.1:5000`.
 This is important because we will be calling this endpoint in our React frontend.

-Our frontend requires some dependencies so run `npm install` to ensure these get installed.
-Next, start the frontend by running `npm start` from the frontend directory.
+Our frontend requires some dependencies so navigate to the `frontend` folder and run `npm install` to ensure these get installed.
+Next, start the React app by running `npm start` from the frontend directory.